largeweb/skapp/app-legend.md

 2. ✅ ~~Implement Groq GPT-OSS integration~~
 3. ✅ ~~Create comprehensive testing framework~~
 4. ✅ ~~Build complete frontend UI with all pages~~
+5. ✅ ~~Implement clean blue and white theme redesign~~
-5. 🔄 Implement agent CRUD operations with KV storage
+6. 🔄 Implement agent CRUD operations with KV storage
-6. 🔄 Create memory management system
+7. 🔄 Create memory management system
-7. 🔄 Connect frontend chat interface to Groq API
+8. 🔄 Connect frontend chat interface to Groq API
-8. 🔄 Test orchestration endpoint with skcron
+9. 🔄 Test orchestration endpoint with skcron

 ---

-**🎯 Summary**: SpawnKit frontend and AI integration is complete with operational Groq GPT-OSS 120B API, comprehensive UI pages with hardcoded data, and robust testing framework.
+**🎯 Summary**: SpawnKit frontend and AI integration is complete with operational Groq GPT-OSS 120B API, comprehensive UI pages with clean blue and white theme, and robust testing framework.
+The interface now features a modern, clean design with consistent blue accents and white backgrounds, eliminating all green, orange, amber, and purple colors as requested.
 Ready for backend agent management system implementation to connect the functional frontend to real data storage while maintaining the proven cron scheduling system.